High staff turnover rate in your call center: how to manage (or avoid) it?

 #2 Have a regular onboarding and training schedule

 Do you have an onboarding and training plan for your new and current employees?
 A lack of proper training can make employees feel like they don’t fit in a company.
 Not only can they have problems with tasks and the tools being used, but they may not understand the company’s goals either.
-A good training schedule can help with those issues!
+A good training schedule and adopting employee engagement tools can help with those issues!
 What’s more, it can also improve employee engagement and retention, since adequately trained workers feel more confident.

 Which training method you use (hands-on training, team activities, or coaching) depends on you and the type of your business, but it’s a good idea to mix different methods – otherwise, employees will quickly lose focus out of boredom.